Corning (NYSE:GLW) Issues Q3 2024 Earnings Guidance

-Corning (NYSE:GLW – Get Free Report) updated its third quarter 2024 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of 0.500-0.540 for the period, compared to the consensus estimate of 0.540.
+Corning (NYSE:GLW – Get Free Report) issued an update on its third quarter 2024 earnings guidance on Tuesday morning.
+The company provided EPS guidance of 0.500-0.540 for the period, compared to the consensus EPS estimate of 0.540.
 The company issued revenue guidance of $3.7 billion-$3.7 billion, compared to the consensus revenue estimate of $3.8 billion.
 Corning also updated its Q3 guidance to $0.50-0.54 EPS.

-Corning (NYSE:GLW – Get Free Report) last posted its earnings results on Tuesday, July 30th.
-The electronics maker reported $0.47 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.46 by $0.01.
-The firm had revenue of $3.60 billion for the quarter, compared to analysts’ expectations of $3.55 billion.
-Corning had a return on equity of 12.69% and a net margin of 3.53%.
-The business’s revenue was up 3.5% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.45 earnings per share.
-On average, sell-side analysts predict that Corning will post 1.94 earnings per share for the current year.
+Corning (NYSE:GLW – Get Free Report) last released its quarterly earnings data on Tuesday, July 30th.
+The electronics maker reported $0.47 earnings per share for the quarter, topping analysts’ consensus estimates of $0.46 by $0.01.
+The company had revenue of $3.60 billion during the quarter, compared to analyst estimates of $3.55 billion.
+Corning had a net margin of 3.53% and a return on equity of 12.69%.
+The firm’s revenue for the quarter was up 3.5% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.45 earnings per share.
+As a group, research analysts anticipate that Corning will post 1.93 EPS for the current fiscal year.

 Corning Announces Dividend

-In related news, VP Jeffrey W. Evenson sold 12,830 shares of the company’s stock in a transaction that occurred on Wednesday, June 5th.
-The stock was sold at an average price of $37.39, for a total value of $479,713.70.
-Following the sale, the vice president now owns 57,280 shares in the company, valued at approximately $2,141,699.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In related news, VP Jeffrey W. Evenson sold 12,830 shares of the company’s stock in a transaction dated Wednesday, June 5th.
-The shares were sold at an average price of $37.39, for a total value of $479,713.70.
+In other news, VP Jeffrey W. Evenson sold 12,830 shares of the stock in a transaction that occurred on Wednesday, June 5th.
+The stock was sold at an average price of $37.39, for a total transaction of $479,713.70.
 Following the transaction, the vice president now owns 57,280 shares in the company, valued at approximately $2,141,699.20.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, VP Jeffrey W. Evenson sold 103,437 shares of the firm’s stock in a transaction dated Monday, May 6th.
-The shares were sold at an average price of $33.19, for a total transaction of $3,433,074.03.
-Following the sale, the vice president now owns 70,110 shares of the company’s stock, valued at $2,326,950.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other news, VP Jeffrey W. Evenson sold 12,830 shares of the stock in a transaction that occurred on Wednesday, June 5th.
+The stock was sold at an average price of $37.39, for a total transaction of $479,713.70.
+Following the transaction, the vice president now owns 57,280 shares in the company, valued at approximately $2,141,699.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, VP Jeffrey W. Evenson sold 103,437 shares of the stock in a transaction that occurred on Monday, May 6th.
+The shares were sold at an average price of $33.19, for a total value of $3,433,074.03.
+Following the transaction, the vice president now owns 70,110 shares in the company, valued at approximately $2,326,950.90.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 132,683 shares of company stock worth $4,466,007.
-Insiders own 0.40% of the company’s stock.
+Corporate insiders own 0.40% of the company’s stock.

 About Corning